Alberic Drummond-Willoughby, 22nd Baron Willoughby de Eresby1

 F, #20270, b.
 25 February 1753, d.
 23 July 1821

-As a result of her marriage, Frances Twysden was styled as Countess of the Island of Jersey on 26 March 1770.
 From 26 March 1770, her married name became Villiers.
+After her marriage, Frances Twysden was styled as Countess of the Island of Jersey on 26 March 1770.
 She and George IV Hanover, King of the United Kingdom were associated between 1782 and 1803.4

 Children of Frances Twysden and George Bussy Villiers, 4th Earl of the Island of Jersey